Voyages in Medieval and Renaissance Music

 Esha Neogy

-Esha Neogy is a viola da gamba (viol) player and event organiser who lives in London and makes regular visits to her hometown of Honolulu.
-In addition to Ensemble Tramontana, the groups and individuals she has performed with include Musica Antica Rotherhithe, Musicke in the Ayre, Lutesinger (Helen Atkinson), Chelys Consort of Viols, Echoing Air, the Hastings Philharmonic, the Hawai‘i-based group Europa Early Music Consort, and various other ensembles and theatre groups.
-The first syllable of Esha’s name is pronounced like saying the name of the letter A, to rhyme with ‘may’.
+Esha Neogy is a viola da gamba (viol) player, event organiser, and editor who lives in London and makes semi-regular visits to her hometown of Honolulu.
+In addition to Ensemble Tramontana, the groups and individuals she has performed with include Musica Antica Rotherhithe, Musicke in the Ayre, Lutesinger (Helen Atkinson), Chelys Consort of Viols, Plumstead Chamber Choir, the Hawai‘i-based group Europa Early Music Consort, and various other ensembles and theatre groups.
+The first syllable of Esha’s name is pronounced like saying the English name of the letter A, to rhyme with ‘may’.

 Eszter Komáromi